databricks-solutions/databricks-dab-examples/flights-simple/README.md

    $ databricks bundle deploy --target prod
    ```

-5. To run a job or pipeline, use the "run" comand:
+5. To run a job or pipeline, use the "run" command:
    ```
    $ databricks bundle run notebook_validation_job
    ```